Training students to wield words well *

 My search for a writing curriculum first led me to the Institute for Excellence in Writing, which provided clear models for children to follow as they learned techniques to help their writing come alive.
 It was truly an answer to prayer.
 I chose a workbook that would complement our history units, so their writing would be enriched through their studies.

 During this time we learned that one of our children had a Specific Learning Disability involving the processing of language.
+We later discovered she had autism.
 She did not read until around 3rd grade, and did not speak in full sentences until she was well over 10 years old.
 While reading and writing were difficult for her, with IEW she managed to produce writing that was organized, and her vocabulary increased as she was challenged to replace banned and weak words.
 I honestly think I cried when I saw her first, completed 5-paragraph essay!
 We used this curriculum for many years, and when parents began asking me to teach it to their children I became a Registered, then Certified, Instructor.
 While I’m not an expert, I have taught — and continue to teach — a wide range of students, including those with learning disabilities.